svne/JigMagga/README.md

          }
      ]

-A simple fixture definition is generated automatically with creation of first model and it looks like this.
+A simple fixture definition is generated automatically with creation of the first model on the project, and it looks like this:

      steal("jm/config/fixtures.json", "can/util/fixture", function (fixtures) {